-The Master of Arts in History is a small, selective program that emphasizes comparative understanding of the historical process.
+The master's program in history is a small, selective program of graduate study that emphasizes comparative understanding of the historical process.
 It is organized around colloquia in comparative and regional topics, the preparation of specific fields, and individual research in consultation with a faculty member.

 The program is designed both to prepare students for doctoral programs in history and to enhance the historical knowledge and interpretive skills of professionals working in secondary schools, libraries, foundations, and museums.
 In recent years, M.A. recipients have moved on to Ph.D. programs at Harvard, Yale, Princeton, Brandeis, Boston University, the University of North Carolina and the University of Michigan.

-Since the curriculum depends highly upon an individualized interaction between faculty and students, admissions are contingent, in part, upon an appropriate match between faculty and student interest.
+GRE scores (verbal, quantitative, analytical) are required for admission to the graduate history program.
+Since the curriculum depends highly upon individualized interaction between faculty and students, admissions are contingent, in part, upon an appropriate match between faculty and student interest.

 Normally, students are expected to complete the M.A. program within two academic years.
 The successful completion of ten courses is required.
 These courses must include the following: